WebAssembly/spec/spectec/doc/Latex.md

   def $size(valtype) : nat   hint(show |valtype|)
   ```

+  Hints on variant cases are inherited when the corresponding type is included by name in another variant type definition.

 * on a record field they control how the atom is rendered; the expression typically is some other atom,